The battle of Las Vegas vs Palm Springs for retirement has been ongoing for years.

 Palm Springs has a wide variety of housing options with a median listing price of $499,000 as of February 2020, according to Realtor.com.
 Sun City Palm Desert is a very popular community for active adults while Palm Desert and La Quinta also have a great deal to offer in terms of available homes.

 Meanwhile, Las Vegas offers an abundance of home options with a median listing price of only $300,000 as of February 2020, according to Realtor.com.
 It features a number of attractive suburbs such as Summerlin and Henderson.
-Another financial benefit of retiring in Las Vegas is the absence of a state income tax, which is a substantial incentive for moving there.
+Another financial benefit of retiring in Las Vegas is the absence of a state income tax, which is seen as a substantial incentive for moving there.

 The driving force for many people seeking to retire is a nice climate.
 Fortunately, both Palm Springs and Las Vegas has excellent arid desert climates with fairly predictable weather.